itchio/itch/docs/hacking/coding-style.md

 Our TSLint rules file is `tslint.json` - it should be easier to read it than keep those docs up-to-date.

-`tslint-loader` is in the webpack loader chain, so code is linted while developing, on CI, and while generating production builds of the app.

 Additionally, some editors have plug-ins to support real-time linting: